banderson/generator-redux/README.md

-## NOTE: work in progress, but v0.2.* is ready for testing

 ## Redux and Redux-devtools CLI

 This is intended to be the successor to my existing [generator-flux](https://github.com/banderson/generator-flux-react) that was based on vanilla FB flux.